 Uhh, the entire point of the "Johanna" song is that he's killed so much that he's become detached and really doesn't care — Pannic

 Sweeney and his dead wife are the only people whose blood doesn't spurt or gush.
 It dribbles because, to him, they're already dead. — Arzeef

-Fridge Horror Also true for the musical but underlined in the movie, holy christ, practically everyone is dead!
-Seriously, Signor Pirelli, Beetle Bailey, Judge Turpin, Mrs. Barker (Todd's now insane wife - though, not quite as insane as the original musical), Mrs. Lovett, Todd himself, not to mention a whole mess of townsfolk.
-This is, of course, not particularly a feel-good movie, but once you reach the fridge: the only characters left are Toby (who may or may not go insane and/or be locked forever with people and pies in various states of decay around him), Joanna (who - and Tim Burton particularly underlines this, but YMMV - hasn't known a life outside a heavily guarded room), and Anthony (who, as a sailor may well have seen some gnarly things in the first place, but was then threatened by Turpin and Co., passed himself off to get into Fog's Asylum and then left its owner to die by being torn to bits, and is now left with the utterly broken woman he loves).
-Basically, if you lived in this movie, you'd either be dead or wish you were. — capitoltvjunkie
+Also true for the musical but underlined in the movie, holy Christ, practically everyone is dead!
+Seriously, Signor Pirelli, Beadle Bamford, Judge Turpin, Mrs. Barker (Todd's now insane wife - though, not quite as insane as the original musical), Mrs. Lovett, Todd himself, not to mention a whole mess of townsfolk.
+This is, of course, not particularly a feel-good movie, but once you reach the fridge: the only characters left are Toby (a child, who may or may not go insane and/or be locked forever with people and pies in various states of decay around him), Johanna (who - and Tim Burton particularly underlines this, hasn't known a life outside a heavily guarded room), and Anthony (who, as a sailor may well have seen some gnarly things in the first place, but was then threatened by Turpin and Co., passed himself off to get into Fogg's Asylum and then left its owner to die by being torn to bits, and is now left with the utterly broken woman he loves).
+Basically, if you lived in this movie, you'd either be dead or wishing you were.

 Which means that even with the madness, violence, and slaughter...
 Todd was right.